EverQuest expansions

-Twenty-nine full expansions for the MMORPG EverQuest have been released.
-Expansions are purchased separately from the original game and they provide additional content.
-For example: raising the maximum character level, adding new races, classes, zones, continents, quests, equipment, and additional game features.
-Additionally, the game is updated through downloaded patches.

-Expansions were traditionally shipped in boxes to stores, but have also been able to be downloaded through a digital service.
+Thirty-one full expansions for the MMORPG EverQuest have been released.
+Initially, expansions were shipped in boxes to stores, but were later put for sale on digital marketplaces.
 The retail versions often come packaged with a bonus feature such as a creature that the player can put in their in-game house.

 Expansion packs

 The Ruins of Kunark

-The first expansion pack for EverQuest was EverQuest: The Ruins of Kunark, released on April 24, 2000.
-It introduced a new land area to the game, the continent of Kunark, which had been previously unexplored.
-Through a mix of in-game events and fiction published on the web by Verant Interactive, the storyline of the discovery of Kunark was established.
+The first expansion pack for EverQuest was The Ruins of Kunark, released on April 24, 2000.
+It introduced the continent of Kunark to the game, which had been previously unexplored.
+The storyline of the discovery of Kunark was established through in-game events and fiction published on the web by Verant Interactive.

-In the United States, The Ruins of Kunark sold 92,172 units between February 2001 through the first week of November alone.
-Desslock of GameSpot reported that the game and The Scars of Velious "sold well early in the year, but sales evaporated during the course of the summer, especially after the release of Camelot."
+In the United States, The Ruins of Kunark sold 92,172 units between February 2001 through the first week of November.
+Desslock of GameSpot reported that the game and The Scars of Velious "sold well early in the year, but sales evaporated during the course of the summer, especially after the release of Camelot".

+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded The Ruins of Kunark with the "Massive Multiplayer/Persistent World" award, and received nominations for "PC Game of the Year" and "Game of the Year".